Date: Various dates and times from 25 July to 26 September 2026

 It is very important for your own safety and that of the group that you obey the instructions of the walk leader or any of the assistant leaders.
 It is of particular importance that the group always stays together.

-Dogs are welcome but for the sake of all participants, must be kept on a lead at all times.
+Dogs are welcome but must be kept on a lead at all times.

 For further details: